 Mass vaccination clinic locations

-Four Community Clinics and two hospital clinics have been set up for large-scale vaccination efforts.
+Community Clinics and one hospital clinic have been set up for large-scale vaccination efforts.
 More Community Clinics will open when there are more vaccines available.

 - Canterbury Recreation Complex - 2185 Arch Street